The terms CNC Router and CNC Mill are thrown around a lot in the CNC community.

 A disadvantage of this heavyweight is that you often need an engine hoist to assemble a CNC Mill.

-The frame also includes a column to support other machine components such as oil reservoir, arbor support, and worktable.
+The frame also includes a column to support other machine components such as an oil reservoir, arbor support, and worktable.

-Industrial CNC Mills can be horizontal mills or vertical mills.
+Conventional CNC mills have a Bridgeport-style C-frame structure, but industrial CNC Mills can be horizontal mills or vertical mills.

 A vertical milling machine uses a long and thin cutting tool, which performs various milling operations and machining processes such as drilling, boring, and tapping.